Kalininskiy St-petersburg, Russia Travel Guide

 Very cold, short daylight, river tours suspended.

-To secure a Russian tourist visa, several documents are needed: a passport valid valid for six months after the visa's expiry with two blank pages; a completed, printed online visa application form; recent passport-sized photographs (3.5x4.5 cm) meeting biometric specifications; the visa support letter; and proof of valid travel medical insurance for the entire stay (for many nationalities, specifically Schengen Area countries).
+To secure a Russian tourist visa, several documents are needed: a passport valid valid for six months after the visa's expiry with two blank pages; a completed, printed online visa application form; a recent passport-sized photographs (3.5x4.5 cm) meeting biometric specifications; the visa support letter; and proof of valid travel medical insurance for the whole stay (for many nationalities, specifically Schengen Area countries).
 Proof of sufficient funds may be requested by immigration or visa centers.

 6+ months beyond visa expiry, 2 blank pages.